wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/influx_q_l_node.md

 ----------

 Property methods modify state on the calling node.
-They do not add another node to the pipeline, and always return a reference to the calling node.
+They do not add another node to the pipeline and always return a reference to the calling node.
 Property methods are marked using the `.` operator.

 ### As

-The name of the field, defaults to the name of function used (i.e. .mean -&gt; &#39;mean&#39;)
+The name of the field.
+Defaults to the name of function used (i.e. .mean -&gt; &#39;mean&#39;).

 ```javascript